virgo-project/virgo/README.md

 Capitalism is combustion.
 One's superior ability to accumulate capital begets more capital exponentially.
-Capitalism is the most magnificent fire that is engulfing this planet today.
+Capitalism is a most magnificent fire that is engulfing our planet.

 Power begets power,
 oil begets oil,
 and when left unchecked,
 capitalism extinguishes itself.

-(do we really need to be eating cows?)

 When the power of combustion is harnessed in a macro-economic design to bring sustenance and harmony and balance